darkdoon/audio-object/README.md

 things that are happening in a separate thread.

 Changes AudioParam values cannot be observed, either by
-<code>Object.observe</code> nor by redefining as getters/setters, but only by
+<code>Object.observe</code> nor by redefining them as getters/setters, but only by
 polling.
-This is for a very good reason: a-rate params can change at the sample rate of the audio system – potentially 192,000 times a second – and observing them would have your JavaScript tripping over itself.
+This is for a very good reason: a-rate params can change at the sample rate of the audio system – potentially 192,000 times a second with a good audio card – and observing them would have your JavaScript tripping over itself.

 AudioObject provides an observable interface to sub-graphs of AudioNodes and AudioParams.

-AudioParam values are polled at the browser frame rate for just the duration of any transition, and their values exposed as properties of AudioObject.
+AudioParam values are polled at the browser frame rate for just the duration of any transition, and their values exposed as properties of an AudioObject.

-## AudioObject(input, output, params);
+## AudioObject(inputNode, outputNode, params);

-Here is a simple example of a compressor and a gain stage wrapped into a single
+Here is a simple example of a compressor and a gain wrapped into a single audio object:
-object:

     function createCompressGain() {
         var compressor = audio.createCompressor();